українська федерація йоги

 deśa-bandhaś cittasya dhāraṇā॥3.1॥

-"Dharana is the holding of the mind on a certain object."
+"Dharana is keeping the mind on a certain object."

-This quote is often mistakenly translated as "holding attention on an object", which leads to practices of visualizing and fixating on achievements.
+This quote is often mistakenly translated as "keeping attention on an object", which leads to practices of visualizing and fixating on achievements.

 On this understanding of dharana, the Mokshadharma says:

-"Oh king, unsuccessful concentration (dharana) leads people on an evil path, like a ship without a helmsman is carried away into the open sea, my son."
+"Oh king, unsuccessful concentration (dharana) leads people onto an evil path, like a ship without a helmsman is carried away into the open sea, my son."

 Similar practices resembling dharana can be found in stoicism.
 Additionally, practices of non-attachment to external objects such as vairagya, pratyahara, and asparsha are specific cases of dharana practices.